kchen03/Monash-Cybersecurity/README.md

 The playbook implements the following tasks:

-- In the Install ELK.yml: the following steps are:
+In the Install ELK.yml: the following steps are:
-- install docker
+- Install Docker
-- instal python3
+- Instal Python3
+- Install Docker Python Module
-- increase virtual memory mmap count to 262144
+- Increase virtual memory to support ELK stack
-- adding the list of ports that ELK can run on: 5601, 9200 5044
+- Adding the list of ports that ELK can run on: 5601, 9200 5044
-- enabling docker start on boot
+- Download ELk and launch ELK

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.